 We all know reefs are under threat, many of us divers have seen first-hand the effects on our reefs, the changes in megafauna distribution, not mention extreme weather events.
 Tackling this issue presents a monumental challenge, and it can be hard to grasp how we can, as individuals, join the ‘fight’ in a meaningful way.

 More and more, research is showing us that the saying ‘think global, act local’ rings true for climate issues.
 Coral reefs are highly adaptable ecosystems, a gift from high levels biodiversity allowing different members of an ecosystem to adapt and progress.
 However, local threats reducing that biodiversity hamper nature’s natural ability to survive.
 Diving and snorkelling tourism can occur intensively on some of the world’s best reefs, and whilst it offers an alternative to extractive uses of those resources – like fishing, or coral mining – it brings its own threats.
 Anchoring, marine debris and direct contact from divers and snorkelers all chip away at a reef’s ability to tolerate, adapt, be resilient to climate change.
 But remove those threats, and you have a stronger ecosystem that can withstand the changes of the future.

-Reef-World would like to thank the UW360 team, and AG Saño for his amazing work, this collaboration proved once again that art can be used for conservation purposes in order to look for a bigger behavioural change.
+Reef-World would like to thank the UW360 team, and AG Saño for his amazing work on the unbleach the reef campaign.
+This collaboration proved once again that art can be used for conservation purposes in order to look for a bigger behavioural change.